 Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions eme No.2 - Scheme Amendment No.5 missions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation Department of Water and Environmental Regulation).
 Although road and individual lot crossings of the water courses cannot be eliminated completely they can however be minimised and better located where established informal crossings already exist where the water courses are wider and less incised.
-This will ensure crossings are more suitably designed and constructed, which will minimise impediments to flow and reduce vegetation removal."
+This will ensure crossings are more suitably designed and constructed, which minimise impediments to flow and reduce veoetation removal."
 8 (14/3/18) W Horo Indifferent If any development occurs please have in place as many trees to stay as possible.
 Also before any development is approved an inspection of Coffee Pot Creek would be good as the owner of the land is using the creek as a rubbish site for old car bodies and general rubbish.
-The Shire advise the proponent that it will request a condition at time of future subdivision requiring beparation of an Urban Water Management Plan and undertaking of works by the subdivider in accordance with this plan, and that the plan will be required to address amongst other items the removal of rubbish, car bodies and other items from the watercourse.
+Pot Drive and owns st. Conditions Schedule an be applied where nument of Watter and baration of an Urban aration of an Urban aration visitent with at an approved, in atter, consistent with nt Strategy/Drainage is proponent seeks to vould be appropriate fies and other items Shire and/or the ites and other items Shire and/or the on condition.
+The Shire advise the proponent that it will request a condition at time of tuture subdivision requiring the preparation of an Urban Water Management Plan and works by the works by the works by the subdivider with this plan, and that the plan will be required adress amongst other items the removal of rubbish, car bodies and other items from the watercourse.
 9 (12/3/18) Department of Health No objection DoH has no objection to the proposed amendment.
-No additional comment.
 Note submission